June inflation rose 9.1%, reached new 40-year high - NewsBreak

 Consumers have started to pull back on spending, home sales are falling as mortgage rates rise and factory output slipped in May.
 Yet steadily robust job growth points to an economy that is still expanding, with little sign of an imminent recession.

 Though inflation is likely to slow later this year, it’s not clear by how much.
 Oil prices fell Tuesday to about $96 a barrel.
-And other commodities, including metals such as copper, have also become less expensive, mostly because of recession fears in both the United States and Europe.
+And other commodities, including metals such as copper, have also become less expensive, mostly because of recession fears in both the United States and Europe.‘Spreading like wildfire’: COVID BA5 variant wreaking havoc

 With fewer ships stuck at the Port of Los Angeles and Long Beach, America’s largest, shipping costs for international freight have fallen.
 Wholesale gas prices have fallen to about $3.40 a gallon, which suggests that retail prices could drop to as low as $4.20 by August, according to Omair Sharif, founder of Inflation Insights.